doowonee/rust-chat-server/README.md

 # rust-chat-server
-proof of concept chat server in rust
+Proof of concept chat server in rust